Mary Beth Maddox Award and Lectureship

 Mary Beth Maddox Award & Lectureship Logo

-The recipient will be honored at the TAMEST 2024 Annual Conference, where they will present their research to attendees and also receive a $5,000 honorarium and award.
-The conference will be held February 5–7, 2024, at AT&T Hotel and Conference Center in Austin, Texas.
+The recipient will be honored at the TAMEST 2025 Annual Conference, where they will present their research to attendees and also receive a $5,000 honorarium and award.
+The conference will be held February 4–6, 2025, at the Westin Irving Convention Center at Las Colinas in Irving, Texas.

 In addition to being honored at the TAMEST Annual Conference, the recipient will promote their work and discoveries across the state at established lecture and seminar series at TAMEST member institutions with NIH National Cancer Institute Designated Cancer Centers: